raregamer/100-days-of-code/log.md

 **Today’s Progress**: Today I worked on making my movie trailer page, which worked out well.
 I also started to introduce myself to Python and in school we started using and coding with it as well.
 I do prefer Java as of now, since that is what I originally learned how to code with.
 **Thoughts** Today was pretty basic as far as things, watched the Derek Bananas video for Python.
 I worked on my American Pie movie trailer page.
 Not too much to report I wish I would have coded more today, but I had a lot of extra things to do today and I think I need some goodnight sleep.

+### Day 10: October 17, Wednesday 2018

+**Today’s Progress**:

+Really tough, python killed me, really my hw more so.
+Python just is weird the way they don’t have brackets.
+I spent 4 hours somehow on making a, which number is bigger (more info below).

+**Thoughts**

+How do you get better at pseudo code?
+It’s really killing me.
+I didn't realize how bad I thought in programming terms, until I started my college class.
+I can't seem to write proper pseudo code.
+The only way I know how to code is by coding, then whatever is broken fix it.
+I just somehow spent 4 hours on making a which number is bigger between 3 numbers, in python in various ways, because I never thought of the possibility of 2 of the 3 numbers being equal and 1 being greater or less than.
+I might understand programming, but I don't think like a programmer yet.